Process automation that turns rules into reliable execution

 The first visible signal

-copying data and updating statuses by hand
+copying data, updating statuses and assigning work by hand

 How we structure it